Azure/azure-sdk/releases/2021-03/dotnet.md

 ### Tables 12.0.0-beta.6 [Changelog](https://github.com/Azure/azure-sdk-for-net/blob/Azure.Data.Tables_12.0.0-beta.6/sdk/tables/Azure.Data.Tables/CHANGELOG.md#1200-beta6-2021-03-09)
 #### Changed

-- Changed major version number to 12 to indicate this is the latest Tables package across all legacy versions and for cross language consistency.
+- Changed major version number to 12 to indicate this is the latest Tables package across all legacy versions and for cross-language consistency.
 - `TableClient` and `TableServiceClient` now accept `AzureSasCredential` for SAS token scenarios rather than requiring developers to build the URI manually.

 #### Key Bug Fixes